"Quality Outdoor Living Since 1995"

 Attached vs. Freestanding

 Freestanding structures have more flexibility, but size and placement rules still apply.
-Setback requirements from property lines, height restrictions, and snow load ratings don’t disappear just because the structure isn’t attached.
+Setback requirements from property lines and height restrictions don’t disappear just because the structure isn’t attached.

 Municipal Contacts